hslua/lua-style-guide/README.md

     **[[⬆]](#TOC)**

-## <a name='naming-conventions'>Naming Conventions</a>
+## Naming Conventions

   - Avoid single letter names.
 Be descriptive with your naming.
 You can get away with single-letter names when they are variables in loops.

     ```lua
     -- bad